MarcoStb1993/robot_statemachine/rsm_core/README.md

 The four other methods receive a reference to a bool and a string variable.
 The former informs if the request was successful and the desired action will be executed (true) or not (false) and the latter features a descriptive text.

 The Base State holds a reference to the [State Interface](#state-interface) which has to be used for state transitions.
 It also has a variable with it's name that is necessary to display the current state in the GUI and needs to be set in the `onSetup` or `onEntry` method.
+Furthermore, this name contains information if the state is part of an autonomous behavior.
+More details will follow [later](#writing-a-plugin-state)

 ### State Interface